-Cambridge University Library's Special Collections include the oldest and most valuable materials in the Library, in manuscript, printed and artefact form, as well as modern maps, music and material in the Chinese, Japanese and Korean, Near and Middle Eastern, and South Asian, Tibetan and Southeast Asian collections.
+Cambridge University Library's Special Collections include the oldest and most valuable materials in the Library, in manuscript, printed and artefact form, as well as modern maps, music and material in the Asian & Near and Middle Eastern collections.
 The oldest items in the collection are Chinese oracle bones dating from 1400 to 1200 BC.

 The Library is committed to using its Special Collections to support research and teaching, and to developing digital services to make the collections accessible to the widest possible audience in new and innovative ways.
 At the same time, it recognises the enduring importance of the physical collections, and the need to preserve this unique cultural heritage for future generations.